tichakornw/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an assistant professor in the <a href='https://www.cs.iastate.edu'>Department of Computer Science</a> at <a href='https://www.iastate.edu/'>Iowa State University</a>.
-I received a Ph.D. in mechanical engineering from the California Institute of Technology in 2010, where my advisor was <a href='http://www.cds.caltech.edu/~murray/wiki/Main_Page'>Prof. Richard Murray</a>.
-My research interest lies in the broad area of formal methods, motion planning, control, and optimization, with particular focus on specification, design, and analysis of cyber-physical systems and situational reasoning and decision making in complex, dynamic, and uncertain environments.
-Most of my work draws inspiration from practical applications, especially in autonomous systems, robotics, and transportation.
+I am an Assistant Professor in the <a href='https://www.cs.iastate.edu'>Department of Computer Science</a> at <a href='https://www.iastate.edu/'>Iowa State University</a>.
+I received a Ph.D. in Mechanical Engineering from the California Institute of Technology in 2010 under the supervision of <a href='http://www.cds.caltech.edu/~murray/wiki/Main_Page'>Prof. Richard Murray</a>.

+My research interests lie in the broad area of computer science, control, and optimization, with a particular focus on formal methods, motion planning, situational reasoning, hybrid systems, and distributed control systems.
+Most of my work involves applying mathematical and computational rigor to solve concrete, real-world problems, especially in autonomy, robotics, and transportation.

-Prior to joining ISU, I was a principal research scientist at <a href='https://www.aptiv.com/solutions/autonomous-mobility'>nuTonomy</a> (now <a href='https://hyundai-aptivad.com/'>Hyundai-Aptiv Autonomous Driving Joint Venture</a>), where I led the planning team.
+A significant portion of my career has been devoted to the development of autonomous vehicles, both in academia and industry settings.
+In particular, I was a principal research scientist and led the planning team at <a href='https://www.aptiv.com/solutions/autonomous-mobility'>nuTonomy</a> (now <a href='https://hyundai-aptivad.com/'>Hyundai-Aptiv Autonomous Driving Joint Venture</a>).
 As one of the earliest employees, I was heavily involved in the whole software development and release process, from design (interfaces and modules) to implementation (C++ and python), testing, evaluation, and deployment.
 My work focused on planning, decision making, control, behavior specification, and validation of autonomous vehicles.
-I was also involved in the <a href='https://www.darpa.mil/about-us/timeline/darpa-urban-challenge'>DARPA Urban Challenge</a>, where I led the Systems team for Team Caltech during my Ph.D.
+I also led the Systems Team for Team Caltech in the <a href='https://www.darpa.mil/about-us/timeline/darpa-urban-challenge'>2007 DARPA Urban Challenge</a> during my Ph.D.